antoniszczepanik/flats/README.md

 2. Offer price is compared with valuations.
 3. You can filter & preview most interesting offers on map.

-It works in context of polish market, but could be easily extended by addding new scrapers.
+It could easily be extended to other countries by addding new scrapers.

 ![Screenshot of the page](docs/webpage.png)